jmscudder/COVID/index.md

 The cumulative number of first and second round vaccinations.
 If no new events were reported, these lines would be horizontal.
 ![](Vaccinations.png)

->The current total number of first round vaccinations is equivalent to 3 people out of every 20 in the state of Ohio having begun their vaccination sequence, or 3 people out of every 16 people over age 18.
+>The current total number of first round vaccinations is equivalent to 2 people out of every 13 in the state of Ohio having begun their vaccination sequence, or 1 person out of every 5 people over age 18.
- >This is 15.05 percent of the population of Ohio, and 19.32 percent of the 18+ population.
+>This is 15.42 percent of the population of Ohio, and 19.8 percent of the 18+ population.

->The current total number of second round vaccinations is equivalent to 4 people out of every 49 in the state of Ohio having completed their vaccination sequence, or 2 people out of every 19 people over age 18.
+>The current total number of second round vaccinations is equivalent to 1 person out of every 12 in the state of Ohio having completed their vaccination sequence, or 2 people out of every 19 people over age 18.
->This is 8.23 percent of the population of Ohio, and 10.57 percent of the 18+ population.
+>This is 8.42 percent of the population of Ohio, and 10.81 percent of the 18+ population.

->Currently fully protected by the vaccine are: 513004 people, who received their second round vaccination on or before Feb 17 2021.
+>Currently fully protected by the vaccine are: 539023 people, who received their second round vaccination on or before Feb 18 2021.
->This represents 4.38 percent of the population of Ohio, or 5.63 percent of the 18+ population.
+>This represents 4.61 percent of the population of Ohio, or 5.91 percent of the 18+ population.